Turbocharger: Supporting components

 The simplest type of turbocharger is the free floating turbocharger.
-This system would be able to achieve maximum boost at maximum engine revs and full throttle, however additional components are needed to produce an engine that is driveable in a range of load and rpm conditions.
+This system would be able to achieve maximum boost at maximum engine revs and full throttle, however additional components are needed to produce an engine that is able to be driven in a range of load and rpm conditions.

 Additional components that are commonly used in conjunction with turbochargers are: